lars1050/csc341-s24/exercises-csc341/ex01-getting-started/readme.md

 javadoc ../*.java
 ```

-> NOTE: If you are on a Windows machine, you probably have to add the javadoc command to your path.
+> NOTE: If you are on a Windows machine, you will have to add the javadoc command to your path.

 View the javadocs in your browser.
 From your finder/explorer, open the docs folder and double-click index.html.